PiotrIT2015/Codility/README.md

 * [Technologies](#technologies)

 ## General info
-This repository contains code snippets from Codility(professional site for developers).
+This repository contains code snippets from Codility's trainings(professional site for developers).

 ## Technologies
 Project is created with: